 Moving Insurance

-Putting all of your valuable possessions on a single truck and transporting them to your new home is a little risky when you consider all of the variables that are out of your hand from the minute your belongings leave your home.
-Luckily, most if not all, moving companies offer some degree of moving insurance.
+Putting all your valuable possessions on a single truck and transporting them to your new home is a little risky when you consider all of the variables out of your hand from the minute your belongings leave your home.
+Luckily, most, if not all, moving companies offer some degree of moving insurance.

-Basic and limited moving insurance generally comes included with your move from the moment you sign the contract, but that may not be enough to fully cover your move.
-It’s a good idea to look into Full Value Protection moving insurance to make sure that all of your possessions are covered in the event of an accident, theft, or extreme weather conditions.
+Basic and limited moving insurance generally includes your move.
+From the moment you sign the contract, that may not be enough to cover your move fully.
+It’s a good idea to look into Full Value Protection moving insurance.
+Make sure that all of your possessions are covered in the event of an accident, theft, or extreme weather conditions.

 Long Carry Fee

-You should be familiar with the concept of paying a cancelation fee, express shipping fee, or a delayed shipping fee, but you might be surprised to have to pay a Long Carry Fee.
+You should be familiar with paying a cancelation fee, express shipping fee, or delayed shipping fee.
+But you might be surprised to have to pay a Long Carry Fee.

-When your moving truck arrives at your new home, if they are unable to park close to the building where they can unload quickly and efficiently, you may be charged a long carry fee.
-To avoid this fee, it’s best to reserve parking for your truck ahead of time so that they can pull up to the curb for easy access.
+When your moving truck arrives at your new home, if it cannot park close to the building where it can unload quickly and efficiently, you may be charged a long carry fee.
+To avoid this fee, it’s best to reserve parking for your truck ahead of time.
+So they can pull up to the curb for easy access.